 - Parking is free on site, though on busy days you may have to park in the Gold Museum or down the hill;

 - Bring lots of snacks (a thermos, even better) as eateries get crowded, especially from 5pm.
-We eat dinner at 4:30pm at the Sovereign Hill cafe and it’s still very busy;

 - You can get the award-winning pies and sausages rolls from the Hope Bakery within the Sovereign Hill cafe, though without the Victorian-era atmosphere;